camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 *   latest: always call the latest process definition version (which is also the default behaviour if the attribute isn't defined)
 * 	deployment: if called process definition is part of the same deployment as the calling process definition, use the version from deployment
-*   version: call a fixed version of the process definition, in this case `calledElementVersion` is required
+*   version: call a fixed version of the process definition, in this case `calledElementVersion` is required.
+The version number can either be specified in the BPMN XML or returned by an expression (see [custom extensions](ref:#custom-extensions-camunda-extension-attributes-camundacalledelementversion))

 ```xml
 <callActivity id="callSubProcess" calledElement="checkCreditProcess"